KittyGiraudel/site/_posts/2013-11-06-how-i-learnt-to-like-bootstrap.md

 keywords:
   - css
   - bootstrap
+edits:
+  - date: 2020/12/9
+    md: This article is yee old.
+I wouldn’t use Bootstrap outside of a quick prototyping phase anymore.
+I’d spend more time customising it than writing things from scratch so it’s just not worth it—especially since it’s quite heavy.
+Definitely would skip Bootstrap entirely today.
 ---

 A couple of days ago, I saw a [fellow French developer say how much he hates (Twitter) Bootstrap](https://twitter.com/Gandoulfe/status/392640481634422785) for websites on Twitter.
 And I saw a couple of fellow French developers agree with him.